-Over one million Americans suffer a slip or fall injury every year.
-More than 17,000 people die annually from a slip and fall accident, according to 2012 statistics from the Centers for Disease Control and Prevention.
+More than one-million Americans suffer slip or fall injuries every year.
+More than 17,000 people die annually from slip and fall accidents, according to 2012 statistics from the Centers for Disease Control and Prevention.

-Slip and fall injuries make up approximately 15% of all work-related injuries, and they are the second most common cause of fatalities on the job.
+Slip and fall injuries constitute about 15 percent of all work-related injuries, and are the second most common cause of workplace fatalities.

 Nearly 1,800 people die in the United States every year from falls and fall-related injuries in nursing homes alone.

-If it was their negligence that caused your fall, you are entitled to compensation for your pain and suffering, medical bills, and lost income.
+If someone else’s negligence caused your fall, Indiana law entitles you to compensation for your pain and suffering, medical bills, and lost income.

-Although most of these injuries occur on business property, such as hotels or motels, grocery stores, amusement parks, or department stores, you may also be able to bring a claim if you fell on private property at someone’s home or apartment.
+Although most of these injuries occur on business properties, such as at hotels or motels, grocery stores, amusement parks, or department stores, you may also bring a claim if you fell on private property at someone’s home or apartment.

-In this type of case, the insurer for the property owner usually will try to make you at fault.
-Also, they may try to make you sign papers saying they will pay your medical bills which release them from any liability for your pain and suffering and other damages.
-Indiana is a comparative fault state.
+In this type of case, the property owner or insurer usually will try to blame you—or make you sign papers saying they will pay your medical bills if you release them from any liability for your pain and suffering and other damages.

-The legal term for this type of claim where someone is injured by slipping or tripping and falling on someone else’s property is premises liability.
-Generally speaking, both business owners and owners of residences have a duty to keep their property safe for visitors.
-These cases present special difficulties legally because it must be proven either that the owner knew or should have known that the hazard existed before your injury.
+Premises liability is the legal term for a claim where slipping, tripping, and falling on someone else’s property causes injuries.
+Generally speaking, both business owners and residence owners have a duty to keep their properties safe for visitors.
+These cases present special legal difficulties because you must prove either that the owners knew or should have known that the hazard existed before your injuries.

 If you’re unsure about your case, a FREE consultation can provide you with peace of mind.
 I will personally ensure that you understand your rights, your options, and the legal consequences of your decisions before proceeding.
 I am firmly committed to obtaining the best possible settlement for you.